 How beautiful it was our one week trip to the Sahara Desert, in Morocco, with Zen Family.
 Me and Vasco arrived some days ago and we’re still feeling as if we needed to land again.
 New friends, new emotions, new thoughts, new words, new life.
 A big sharing of everything.
 We were twenty-six people with a deep desire to learn more and more.
 I didn’t even know that the desert could have such a healing capacity.
-I opened myself to a new experience and I brought many gifts from the Universe.
+We both opened ourselves to a new experience and we brought many gifts from the Universe.

 Eyes of Wisdom and Humility

 We found the Moroccan people very interesting, for their simplicity and their friendly way of being, whether in Marrakesh or in the Desert.
 Their merchant abilities and their traditional clothes reminded me a little of the Indian and the Nepalese cultures, although they are different from each other.